 Primate Behavioral Management Conference

-The Michale E. Keeling Center for Comparative Medicine and Research of The University of Texas MD Anderson Cancer Center invites you to join us for the Primate Behavioral Management Conference (PBMC) in Bastrop, Texas, from February 28 - March 3, 2017.
+The Michale E. Keeling Center for Comparative Medicine and Research of The University of Texas MD Anderson Cancer Center invites you to join us for the Primate Behavioral Management Conference (PBMC) in Bastrop, Texas, from March 1-4, 2022.
 This conference is designed for those responsible for, or interested in, the behavioral management of nonhuman primates in captivity.
 The PBMC will feature presentations by content experts and implementation experts, and will also include commercial presentations by vendors whose products are particularly relevant to the behavioral management of non-human primates.
+See scheduled presentations.

 Presentations by content experts will be comprised of three sections: 1) the theory and/or science of the content, 2) the methods used to address the content, and perhaps most importantly, 3) ways in which the content can be applied to the behavioral management of captive primates.
 A partial list of topics and presenters includes: